When I was pregnant with my first child, I remember other parents saying “You better start saving for college the second he is born!”

-There’s an old saying by Mark Twain “the secret to getting ahead is getting started,” but how many soon to be parents are thinking about saving for college that far ahead?
+There’s an old saying by Mark Twain, “The secret to getting ahead is getting started,” but how many soon-to-be parents are thinking about saving for college that far ahead?

-Creating The Groundwork For Saving For College
+Creating the Groundwork for Saving for College

 When Keith and I first got married, we set some financial goals that would later prove to set us on track to live debt free.
 We knew we wanted to start a family, and if I desired to stay home and raise the kids, it would require good financial habits.

 First, pay off your school and car loans.